tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 In most cases, you will want to conduct a prospective power analysis to determine your sample size.
 Ideally, in your ethics application, you will also provide a rationale for the sample size and a power analysis is an excellent way to provide such a rationale.
 Unfortunately, SPSS is not really geared up to easily do the power analyses for most designs you will come across.
 For your project, I therefore recommend you would use G\*Power, which is freely available [here](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html){:target="_blank"}.
 If you make use of the programme, you should cite it - [this is the paper to cite](https://link.springer.com/article/10.3758/BF03193146){:target="_blank"}.
 This page also has information on how to install this software and do some basic power analyses.

 There is a detailed guide on power analysis for various designs [here](https://osf.io/zqphw/){:target="_blank"}.
 This guide also explains why we do power analysis in the first place.
 You can also check out [this youtube tutorial explaining how to conduct a power analysis](https://youtu.be/5J4IKzDfT0w){:target="_blank"}.
-There might be occassions where your design is different to what is in the guide, such as a multilevel design (see [here](https://jakewestfall.shinyapps.io/crossedpower/){:target="_blank"}), in that case please do discuss this with me (or your supervisor).
+There might be occasions where your design is different to what is in the guide, such as a multilevel design (see [here](https://jakewestfall.shinyapps.io/crossedpower/){:target="_blank"}), in that case please do discuss this with me (or your supervisor).

 ## How many participants?
 Replication study